-CCL is a cross-platform application framework written in modern C++ for Windows®, macOS®, iOS® and Android™ with a core library available for firmware development on embedded Linux and RTOS platforms.
-It is the common foundation of most desktop, mobile, and embedded applications at PreSonus.
-With the framework we are able to create firmware running on small microcontroller units as well as software with modern user interfaces, multi-touch support, and hardware-accelerated high DPI graphics for desktop computers and mobile devices.
-CCL features its own plug-in architecture and UI definition language and it has built-in support for scripting.
+CCL is a cross-platform application framework written in modern C++ for Windows®, macOS®, iOS®, Android™, and Linux with a core library available for embedded development on RTOS platforms.
+It is the common foundation for most desktop, mobile, and embedded applications at PreSonus.
+With the framework we create firmware running on small microcontroller units as well as software with modern user interfaces, multi-touch support, and hardware-accelerated high DPI graphics for desktop computers and mobile devices.

 The Universal Control Network Protocol (UCNET) is a networking protocol that provides discovery, realtime monitoring, parameter control, and DFU (Device Firmware Upgrade) for professional live sound and studio products such as digital mixers, recording systems, PA speakers and music software applications.
 The protocol is registered at the Internet Assigned Numbers Authority (IANA).
 Besides IP-based networks, UCNET is used over other digital connections like FireWire and USB.

 Development on UCNET originally started in 2010 for the classic StudioLive mixer series.
 In 2012, we redesigned the protocol to become the common language within the PreSonus hardware and software ecosystem.
 Today UCNET is built into Studio One, Studio One Remote, Notion, UC Surface, CS18 AI, StudioLive Series III, etc. to make our products interact and integrate with each other.